vestervang/CarList/README.md

 The only properties that are required are `Make`, `Model` and `Fuel`.

+The application has to be written in C#.

 ## How to hand in

 Create a PR to the main repo